ssmagula/ssmagula.github.io/_posts/2017-10-14-beuys_teaches_product.markdown

 img-large: http://www.tate.org.uk/sites/default/files/images/joseph_beuys_talking_to_richard_hamilton_at_tate.jpg
 img-small: http://www.tate.org.uk/sites/default/files/images/joseph_beuys_talking_to_richard_hamilton_at_tate.jpg
 ---
-IN AN EARLIER post, I wrote about the connections between research, product management, user experience design, product design, and prototyping.
-This post is about the potential that comes from people working across disciplines, not within them.
+IN AN <a href="{{ "2017/10/13/product_or_ux.html" | relative_url }}">EARLIER</a> post, I wrote about the connections between research, product management, user experience design, product design, and prototyping.
+This post expands on the same theme: the potential that comes from working across disciplines, not within them.

 Wat does Joseph Beuys have to do with all this?
 When I was in high school in San Francisco, where I grew up, I discovered a German artist named Joseph Beuys.
 His dictum was "Everyone's an artist."
 At the time I was in love with chemistry, neurology, and science but I could see that ever-increasing specialization would be required if I became a chemist or a neurologist.
 This seemed odd to me.
 Wouldn't I be more capable (not to mention happier) if I were a specialist in a few areas?
 When I was sixteen years old the answer that I received from my neurologist mentor was basically: you cannot be a specialist in a few areas.
 You must choose, and choose soon.